Sondayon vs. P.J. Lhuillier, Inc.

 Key Excerpts

-- "The pawnee shall not be liable for the loss or damage of the article pawned due to fortuitous events or force majeure such as fire, robbery, theft, hold-ups and other similar acts." — Paragraph 13 of the pawn ticket (Exhibits "A" and "B") limiting the pawnee's liability.
+- “The pawnee shall not be liable for the loss or damage of the article pawned due to fortuitous events or force majeure such as fire, robbery, theft, hold-ups and other similar acts.
+When the loss is due to the fault and/or negligence of the pawnee, the amount of its liability, if any, shall be limited to the appraised value appearing on the face hereof.” — Paragraph 13 of the pawn ticket, cited as the valid contractual limitation.

 Precedents Cited